istio/community/STEERING-COMMITTEE.md

 *How Are Things Decided By Steering?*

 We strive to find a path to consensus.
 Decisions are made in meetings when a quorum is present, and may pass with majority vote.

+## Getting in touch

+If you'd like to reach out to the committee, please drop a note to [steering@discuss.istio.io](mailto:steering@discuss.istio.io).